ankitasaha10/greenStitch/README.md

 # greenStitch
 GreenStitch - Spring Boot Application
 Description
-GreenStitch is a Spring Boot application designed to test spring security and jwt authentication and authorisation.
+GreenStitch is a Spring Boot application designed to test spring security and to use JWT Json web tokens authentication and authorisation.

 # Installation
 Follow these steps to set up and run the GreenStitch application: